When we conduct an audit, the last thing we want for a Fund is to have a Qualified Audit Report.

 Non-arm’s length transactions | Transaction were neither conducted on arm’s length nor commercial terms |

-No bank statements | Unable to form an opinion on true and fair position of the fund at year-end or the bank transactions |
+No bank statements | Unable to form an opinion on true and fair position of the Fund at year-end or the bank transactions |

-Investments incorrectly classified | Classification of assets on the Financial statements are not in accordance with applicable accounting standards |
+Investments incorrectly classified | Classification of assets on the Financial Statements are not in accordance with applicable accounting standards |

 Rollovers in not supported by evidence | Unable to confirm the nature of the receipt |